DoneDeal0/superdiff/README.md

 #### USAGE

-**VISUAL MODE**
+**NORMAL ACCURACY**

-`visual` is optimized for readability.
+This mode is optimized for readability.
 Token moves are ignored so insertions don’t cascade and break equality (recommended for UI diffing).
 Token updates are rendered as two `added` and `deleted` entries.

-This mode is based on a [longest common subsequence (LCS) computation](https://en.wikipedia.org/wiki/Longest_common_subsequence), similar to Git and GitHub diffs.
+The algorithm is based on a [longest common subsequence (LCS) computation](https://en.wikipedia.org/wiki/Longest_common_subsequence), similar to Git and GitHub diffs.

 **Input**